 The birds winter in tropical and southern Africa.

-Heathland, overgrown hedges and ditches.
+Heathland, overgrown hedges and ditches, and low-intensity farmland.

 Nests in trees, bushes or bramble thickets.

 The diet includes large insects, small birds, voles and lizards.

 As with most other shrike species, it impales its prey on spikes.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, S. M. Billerman, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2019.
 The eBird/Clements Checklist of Birds of the World: v2019.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Collins Pocket Guide to British Birds 1966